ibm-cloud-docs/containers/cs_storage_portworx.md

    kubectl apply -f <file_name>.yaml
    ```
    {: pre}
-8. Verify that Stork is successfuly installed on your cluster and that all pods are running.
+8. Verify that Stork is successfully installed on your cluster and that all pods are running.
    ```
    kubectl get deployment -n kube-system | grep stork
    ```